org-ST/orgST/README.md

 # install and run
 -- -- -- -- -- --
-Install the latest jar, then:
+Install the latest jar from the website, then:
 Open either Microsoft PowerShell (for windows) or the terminal (for Macos and Linux) Enter the directory the jar is in using `cd {exampledir}` Then use: `java -jar {jarnamehere}.jar`